Back To Top

 Purpose: To compare the safety, effects (good and bad), and anti-cancer activity of hormone therapy and capecitabine (Xeloda®) chemotherapy and use MammaPrint® and BluePrint tests to guide treatment decisions.

-Who is this for?: People with advanced (some stage III) or metastatic (stage IV) hormone receptor positive (ER+ and/or PR+), HER2 negative (HER2-), non-Luminal A breast cancer who have received treatment with an aromatase inhibitor or selective estrogen receptor modulator/downregulator (SERM/SERD) with a CDK4/6 inhibitor.
+Who is this for?: People with advanced (some stage III) or metastatic (stage IV) hormone receptor positive (ER+ and/or PR+), HER2 negative (HER2-) breast cancer who have received treatment with hormone therapy and a CDK4/6 inhibitor.
 You must not have received chemotherapy or more than 1 line of hormone therapy for advanced disease or have a PIK3CA mutation.
 View full eligibility criteria

 What's involved?